 - Add a metallic fixative for highlights.

-Alcohol inks work best on non-porous surfaces.
-This type of surface lets the inks flow and blend, creating all sorts of interesting designs.
-There are many options to choose from, but here are some of easiest to work with for beginners:
+Alcohol ink painting works best on non-porous surfaces.
+This will let the inks flow and blend, creating all sorts of interesting designs.
+There are many options to choose from, but here are a few of the easiest to work with for beginners:

 Yupo is a unique, water-resistant, polypropylene paper that’s well-suited for this type of painting.
 It won’t tear while blending, and is available in a few types and sizes.

 - Standard Weight

 - Packs of individual sheets

 - Pads of paper